- EDI Services

 What is EDI?

-The electronic data interchange process is the computer-to-computer exchange of business documents between companies.
+Electronic data interchange (EDI) is the computer-to-computer exchange of business documents between companies.
 EDI replaces the faxing and mailing of paper documents.

 EDI documents use specific computer record formats that are based on widely accepted standards.
 However, each company will use the flexibility allowed by the standards in a unique way that fits their business needs.